 Perhaps the most sensational incident of this period was the Still Road bombing, also known as the Katong bombing.
 Around mid-December 1974, Nanyang Shoe Factory managing director Soh Keng Chin received a letter wrapped around a live bullet.
-Written in Chinese, the threatening note condemned Soh's
+Written in Chinese, the threatening note condemned Soh's exploitation of workers at his Johor Baru factory, which had been shut down in July 1973, and warned him to "be careful".14

 In the early hours of 20 December 1974, three CPM operatives set out to kill Soh.
-They drove a blue Austin car carrying four bombs, intending to detonate them at Soh's bungalow in Katong.
-15 However, while waiting at a traffic junction near Still Road at 5.20 am, one of the volatile explosives in the car suddenly exploded.
+They drove a blue Austin car carrying four bombs, intending to detonate them at Soh's bungalow in Katong.15 However, while waiting at a traffic junction near Still Road at 5.20 am, one of the volatile explosives in the car suddenly exploded.